St. Joseph Freinademetz German National Parish, Beijing: Recent activities of the congregation

 The major goals for the founding of the Parish of St. Joseph Freinademetz are both being the religious home for German-speaking Catholics in Beijing and providing a bit of German culture in China.
 It is a bridgehead and contact point for all foreigners visiting Beijing or living and working in the municipal area.

 First of all, the parish offers Mass every second Saturday evening in the German embassy.
-But also the other catholic sacraments are offend to German-speaking foreigners.
+But also the other catholic sacraments are offered to German-speaking foreigners.
 Every autumn groups with candidates for first holy communion and confirmation were formed.
 Baptism, wedding, confession and extreme unction are offered on demand after contact with our father Michael-Heinrich Bauer.
 Furthermore, the congregation participates at the cultural life in Beijing's German community.

 The parish's patron Joseph Freinademetz came to China during the 19th century as a missionary and bore witness for Jesus Christ, in particularly in Shandong Province, dying while nursing victims of an outbreak of typhus.
 The parish commits to his tradition and peaceful guide and intends to stay together in harmony with other Christian congregations in China, and to follow up ecumenism.
 Therefore, there are good and strong relations with the German Protestant church in Beijing, with the local Archbishop of Beijing, with several other Catholic congregations of foreigners in Beijing and other Christian congregations in China.

-Finally St. Joseph Freinademetz Parish matches the recent religious situation within People's Republic of China.
+Finally St. Joseph Freinademetz Parish matches the requirements of the Chinese government on religious activities.